A detailed history of Preston: Part three

 Preston, then known as Cromwell’s Green’ in 1691.
 I do not know the source of this information, but

-suggest that in fact Hine may have meant what is known today as Crunnells Green - an area in the
+suggest that Hine may have meant what is known today as Crunnells Green - an area in the village

 Meanwhile, at Temple Dinsley after 1540, without the patronage of the nuns of Elstree, the chapel at

 Preston soon fell into decay and ruin.
-By 1700, it was reported that, ‘no trace of this building now
+By 1714, it was replaced by another mansion and was finally

 In the first few years of the eighteenth century, Sir Edwin Sadleir was forced to sell Temple Dinsley to